Pips Answer for Friday, January 23, 2026

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2026-01-23
+NYT Pips easy answer for 2026-01-23

-Answer for 2026-01-23
+Complete answer for 2026-01-23 (Easy)

 I tackled today's Pips set by Ian Livengood and Rodolfo Kurchan starting with the Easy puzzle, which was a great warm-up.
 I always look for the big numbers first, so the Sum 9 regions at the top and middle were my starting points.